What is necrotising fasciitis?

-- Symptoms appearing usually within 24 hours of a minor injury:
+- Symptoms appear usually within 24 hours of a minor injury:

-- Flu-like symptoms such as nausea, fever, diarrhoea, dizziness and general malaise
+- There may be flu-like symptoms, such as nausea, fever, diarrhoea, dizziness and general malaise

-- Affected area starts to swell and may show a purplish rash
+- The affected area starts to swell and may show a purplish rash

 - Large dark marks form that turn into blisters filled with dark fluid

 - Wound starts to die and area becomes blackened (necrosis)

 - Oedema is common

 - A fine crackling sensation under the skin (crepitus) is due to gas in the tissues

 - Severe pain continues until necrosis /gangrene destroys peripheral nervs when the pain subsides.

 - Infection may not improve when antibiotics are given